serverless/components/README.md

     required: true
 ```

 Let's take a closer look at the code we've just pasted.
-At first we define the `type` (think of it as an identifier or name) of the component.
+At first, we define the `type` (think of it as an identifier or name) of the component.
 In our case the component is called `greeter`.

-Next up we need to declare the `inputTypes` our component has. `inputTypes` define the shape our inputs take and are accessible from within the components logic.
+Next up, we need to declare the `inputTypes` our component has. `inputTypes` define the shape of our inputs and are accessible from within the component's logic.
 In our case we expect a `firstName` and a `lastName`.

 That's it for the component definition.
-Let's move on to the implementation of its logic.
+Let's move on to its implementation logic.

 ### `index.js`

-The components logic is implemented with the help of an `index.js` file which is located in the root of the components directory.
-Go ahead and create an empty `index.js` file in the components root directory.
+The component's logic is implemented with the help of an `index.js` file which is located in the root of the components directory.
+Go ahead and create an empty `index.js` file in the component's root directory.

 Then we'll implement the logic for the `deploy`, `greet` and `remove` commands.
 We do this by adding the respective functions into the file and exporting them so that the framework CLI can pick them up (_Remember:_ only the exported functions are accessible via CLI commands).